javalite/activejdbc-redis/README.md

-# Example of ActiveJDBC configured to use Redis as cache.
+# This repository is deprecated.
+All examples have moved to [JavaLite Examples](https://github.com/javalite/javalite-examples) repo.